WP-Blueprint/wp-blueprint-theme-classic/README.md

 Contributions are welcome!
 Feel free to open issues or submit pull requests to help improve this theme.

 Please follow the [WordPress Coding Standards](https://developer.wordpress.org/coding-standards/wordpress-coding-standards/) and ensure that your changes are well-documented.
-Use the provided npm scripts for linting your PHP code before submitting.
+Use the provided npm scripts for linting your code before submitting.

 ## License